philaporter/k8s-playground/README.md

 - [x] Configure a deployment configuration that defines the sample application with the liveliness and readiness probes.

+- [x] Configure multi-container deployments.

+- [ ] Configure non default container resources.

 - [ ] Create a db dependency in the sample application that will give me the opportunity to set up a db cluster in k8s.

-- [x] Configure multi-container deployments.

 ### Running something